|Other Programs That May Interest You|

 |School of Education's Graduate Programs and Majors

 Our Master of Art in Educational Studies is a multi-disciplinary graduate degree program designed to provide you with greater understanding of the foundations of education, learning, development, and research in education and social change.
-Choose between three concentrations: Educational Psychology and Child Study, Applied Research Methods, and Foundations of Education and Social Change.
+Choose between four concentrations: Higher Education Administration, Educational Psychology and Child Study, Applied Research Methods, and Foundations of Education and Social Change.

 The program, with the choice of a concentration, will help you: